 Once your Employment Offer and Agreement Form is completed and signed, you should return it to our International Cooperator in your home country.

 Contact an InterExchange Cooperating Agency in Your Country

 The InterExchange cooperator in your home country will schedule an interview with you to review your employment offer and make sure you are eligible for the program.
 If you are accepted into the program, InterExchange will serve as your J-1 Visa sponsor and provide assistance and support throughout your program.

-Your Employment Offer and Agreement alone does not guarantee that you will be approved for a visa.
+Your Employment Offer alone does not guarantee that you will be approved for a visa.
 InterExchange will assist you in the process of securing the visa, but the U.S. government makes the final decision in granting a visa.

 InterExchange Verifies Your Job Offer Details

 InterExchange will contact your employer to review the Employment Offer details.
 Your employer must provide the following documents before InterExchange can approve your position:

 - Employer Identification Number (Federal Tax Identification Number)

 - Workers' compensation deck sheet or policy's cover page

 InterExchange may ask for a seasonality declaration page or revenue/occupancy numbers in order to demonstrate the seasonal nature of the positions.